ehsanb29/CNVbenchmarkeR2/README.md

 ### How to use

-1. Configure optimizers/optimizerParams.yaml by defining optimizer params, dataset and algorithm to be optimized.
+1. Configure optimizers/optimizerParams.yaml by defining optimizer params, dataset and tool to be optimized.
 Note: it is recommended to optimize over a random subset (training subset) of the original subset.
 Then, performance can be compared on the validation subset.
 2. Execute optimizer:
 ```
 cd optimizers